cmacq2/factorkey/README.md

  * Qt5 Test
  * Extra Cmake Modules (ECM)

-### Note on KWallet and Qt5Keychain
+### Note on QtKeychain
 Factorkey requires Qt 5, therefore if QtKeychain is used it must be the Qt5Keychain version.
-Debian users please note: the packaged version of QtKeychain is a Qt 4 version, you will need to compile Qt5Keychain manually and point `cmake` to it using `-DCMAKE_PREFIX_PATH`.

 ### Git Submodules
 Additionally the following dependencies are pulled in via git submodules: